tandeshao/tp/docs/UserGuide.md

 Fret not, Abπ supports the `undo` and `redo` commands, which follows modern application undo and redo functionality.

 **Why is my data gone?**<br>
 When the data file is corrupted, an empty address book will be shown.
 Do not worry, Abπ has made a backup of your previous data file, named as `backup.json`, located at `[Abπ location]/data/backup.json`.
-Fix the `backup.json` into the proper json format, rename it as `addressbook.json` and overwrite the existing one.
+Fix the `backup.json` into the proper json format, rename it as `addressbook.json` and overwrite the existing data file.

 --------------------------------------------------------------------------------------------------------------------

+<div style="page-break-after: always;"></div>

 ## 6. Command summary